canonical/certification-docs/Programme_Guide.rst

 Partner's engineers or by Canonical Engineers.

-Once systems have passed testing and are to be listed as Ubuntu Server Certified, a representative sample of hardware must be kept and made available to Canonical for support needs and ongoing testing needs including, but not limited to Stable Release Update (SRU) testing, new release testing, debugging customer issues and other needs.
+Once systems have passed testing and are to be listed as Ubuntu Server Certified, Canonical will need the ability to purchase up to 2 of each certified model for support needs and ongoing testing needs including, but not limited to, Stable Release Update (SRU) testing, new release testing, debugging customer issues, and other needs.

 This hardware is an agreed-upon subset of the partner's product line that encompasses the most commonly ordered components (storage controllers, network